Reviews You Can Rely On

 Conclusion

-Noise-cancelling headphones aren't without trade-offs.
-They're more expensive than traditional headphones, and noise-cancelling features also drain battery life.
-If you're worried about maintaining your battery, be sure to get a model that lets you turn off the ANC feature to preserve it.
+Noise-cancelling earbuds and headphones aren't without trade-offs.
+They're more expensive than traditional headphones, and noise-cancelling features drain battery life.
+If you're worried about maintaining your battery, get a model that lets you easily turn off the ANC feature when you don't need it.